OlamidotunIY/OlamidotunIY/README.md

 - 👋 Hi, I’m Olamidotun
-- 👀 I’m interested in Full stack web development and Artificial intelligence.
+- 👀 I’m interested in Full stack web development
-- 🌱 I’m currently learning front-end development
+- 🌱 I’m currently a frontend developer(react, tailwind, bootstrap, javaScript) and a react native developer
-- 💞️ I’m looking to collaborate on any front-end development project
+- 💞️ I’m looking to collaborate on any front-end development project and react native projects
 - 📫 You can reach me on my Gmail: olamidotun225@gmail.com.

 <!---